-Cloud computing like Microsoft Azure allows you to operate servers, access software, and store data at lower costs and with greater flexibility.
+Cloud computing comes with a variety of benefits.
+With the cloud, you can operate servers, access software, and store data at lower costs and with greater flexibility.
 And people are taking advantage of these benefits more than ever before.
 Gartner predicts that the public cloud revenue will reach $214 billion by the end of 2019.
 Regardless of your company’s size and needs, you can take your business to the next level by migrating to the cloud.

-There are many reasons for your business to migrate the cloud and we will dive in to why Microsoft Azure is one of the leading cloud providers in the world.
+There are many reasons for your business to switch to the cloud.
+In this article, we will dive in to why Microsoft Azure is one of the leading cloud providers in the world.
 In fact, 80% of fortune 500 companies are currently using Microsoft Azure.
-However, MS Azure can also provide effective services for SMBs.
-As of 2015, 40% of MS Azure revenue comes from startups and ISVs.

 Reduce Costs With Microsoft Azure Cloud Solution

-The major selling point for many cloud service providers is the ability for companies to save money in the long run.
+The major selling point for many cloud service providers is cost savings.
 In a recent survey conducted by 451 Research, nearly 40% of participants revealed that their top motivating factor for moving to the cloud was lower costs.

 On Premise Server Depreciation

-When asked about his professional observation on helping many companies migrate to the cloud, Greg Page, our Cloud Migration Executive stated, “By switching to the cloud, I’ve seen many companies avoid the extra costs associated with maintaining an on-premise server, while also enjoying the benefits of constant up-to-date, fast-moving technology”.
+I asked our Cloud Migration Executive, Greg Page, about his professional observation on helping many companies migrate to the cloud.
+He stated, “By switching to the cloud, I’ve seen many companies avoid the extra costs associated with maintaining an on-premise server, while also enjoying the benefits of constant up-to-date, fast-moving technology”.

-By moving to the cloud, you can gain access to a variety of online services, with the option to pay only for what you need and eliminate wasteful spending.
+By moving to the cloud, you can gain access to a variety of online services.
 Infrastructure as a service (IaaS) provides pre-configured hardware via an online interface or hypervisor.

 The most flexible cloud computing model of the three, IaaS is an outsourced computer infrastructure managed over the internet.
-With IaaS, the outsourced company will house, operate, and maintain equipment for the client, making it a very cost-effective option for SMBs.
+With IaaS, the outsourced company will house, operate, and maintain equipment for the client.
+This makes it a very cost-effective option for SMBs.

-MS Azure promises a 435% return on your investment over a period of five years.
-You can pay in advance for more predictable workloads, and then adopt a pay-as-you-go method, so you never have to pay for more than what you need.
+Microsoft Azure promises a 435% return on your investment over a period of five years.
+You can pay in advance for more predictable workloads and then adopt a pay-as-you-go method.
+This way, you never have to pay for more than what you need.

-This gives companies more time to focus on applications, instead of having to manage a platform.
-PaaS can also be used on multiple platforms, making it easier for team members to collaborate on projects.
+PaaS gives companies more time to focus on applications, instead of having to manage a platform.
+PaaS can also be used on multiple platforms, allowing for simpler project collaboration.
 MS Azure offers a pay as you go model, making PaaS more affordable for SMBs.

 SaaS is basically web-based software, allowing you to easily access cloud application services at a low cost.
 SaaS allows multiple users to access the same software, while still protecting the privacy of each individual user.

-You can use SaaS to manage software from a central location, deliver software to third-party services, and take advantage of analytics tools, such as marketing attribution, product and user behavior, and revenue analysis.
+You can use SaaS to manage software from a central location, deliver software to third-party services, and take advantage of analytics tools.
+These tools include marketing attribution, product and user behavior, and revenue analysis.

-Another reason you should transfer to the cloud is its great degree of flexibility and scalability.
-This makes it easy for IT managers and directors to be business minded and bottom-line focused.
+Another reason to transfer to the cloud is its great degree of flexibility and scalability.
+This makes it easy for IT managers and directors to be business-minded and bottom-line focused.

-The cloud is easy to use, and you can find secure options that offer quick upload speeds so that you don’t waste any time going to market.
+The cloud is easy to use, and you can find secure options that offer quick upload speeds so you avoid wasting time.

-The cloud also offers automatic updates, making it easy to stay up-to-date on the latest, cutting-edge technology.
-Cloud computing also gives you the ability to access files from multiple devices, supporting the use of mobile technology.
+The cloud also offers automatic updates, making it easy to stay up-to-date on the latest technology.
+Cloud computing gives you the ability to access files from multiple devices, including mobile devices.

 One of the greatest benefits the cloud offers is the option to easily upscale or downscale as your business changes.
 Business Insider reveals that 80% of in-house data centers have more server capacity than they need.
 With the cloud, you don’t have to worry about any storage going unused.

 As your business’s needs change, you can update your cloud subscription to maximize your storage space and avoid wasted resources.
-If your business experiences peak seasons—during which greater storage is necessary—install scheduled scaling to reflect your needs, according to the time of year.
+Some businesses experience peak seasons, during which greater storage is necessary.
+In this situation, install scheduled scaling to reflect your needs, according to the time of year.

 Cloud Security Options To Bolster Microsoft Azure

-A 2018 Cloud Security Report revealed that 9 out of 10 cybersecurity professionals reported having concerns about cloud security, the three biggest challenges being protection against data loss (67%), privacy threats (61%), and confidentiality violations (53%).
+A 2018 Cloud Security Report revealed that 9 out of 10 cybersecurity professionals reported having concerns about cloud security.
+The three biggest challenges were protection against data loss (67%), privacy threats (61%), and confidentiality violations (53%).
 However, Gartner found that at least 95% of cloud security failures are the user’s fault, not the cloud provider.

-While cloud providers should be expected to offer a sufficient amount of security–and they do– however, it is not the provider’s sole responsibility to protect you from threats.
+While cloud providers should be expected to offer a sufficient amount of security–and they do–it is not the provider’s sole responsibility to protect you from threats.
 It is important for you to take the necessary steps in order to mitigate risks and protect your data.

 It is impossible to completely eliminate online threats, but you can minimize the risk by adopting smart practices.
-You can protect your information online by encrypting your data, limiting your network access, implementing two-factor authentication, and using trusted software.
+Protect your information online by encrypting your data, limiting your network access, implementing two-factor authentication, and using trusted software.

-Among the various cloud security options, data encryption ranked most effective at 64%, followed by network encryption (54%), security information and event management (52%), and trained cloud security professionals (51%).
+Among the various cloud security options, data encryption ranked most effective at 64%.
+It was followed by network encryption (54%), security information, event management (52%), and trained cloud security professionals (51%).

-By using the cloud appropriately, you can have the peace of mind in knowing that your data is secure.
-Adding extra security measures will also help you to respond to unexpected events so that security problems don’t negatively affect the function of your business.
+By using the cloud appropriately, you can have peace of mind in knowing that your data is secure.
+Adding extra security measures will also help you to respond to unexpected events.
+This way, security problems don’t negatively affect the function of your business.

 Improved Cloud Storage, Backup, and Disaster Recovery

-Take advantage of the many storage options that the MS Azure cloud has to offer.
-IDC predicts that the world’s data will reach 175 zettabytes (nearly 1 billion terabytes) by 2025, with the amount of data in the cloud rapidly surpassing that of data centers.
+Take advantage of the many storage options that the Microsoft Azure cloud has to offer.
+IDC predicts that the world’s data will reach 175 zettabytes (nearly 1 billion terabytes) by 2025.
+The amount of data in the cloud is rapidly surpassing that of data centers.

-Not only can you eliminate the need for physical storage in your office or on your hard drive; you can also customize your storage options to get just the amount you need.
-MS Azure offers storage capacity options from 4 GB to 64 TB, according to your needs.
+Not only can you eliminate the need for physical storage in your office or on your hard drive.
+You can also customize your storage options to get just the amount you need.
+Microsoft Azure offers storage capacity options from 4 GB to 64 TB, according to your needs.

 Cloud disaster recovery is cheaper and faster than most physical backup options.
 The virtualized nature of the cloud makes it easy to duplicate files and servers in case the originals fail.

-Cloud disaster recovery is also more flexible than traditional methods, so you can easily customize a plan that reflects your priorities.
-IT Support companies like ourselves can help guide you through this since we do this on a daily basis with new and current clients.
+Cloud disaster recovery is also more flexible than traditional methods.
+This allows you to easily customize a plan that reflects your priorities.
+IT Support companies like ourselves can help guide you through the process, since we do this on a daily basis with new and current clients.